Parametric/chef_omnibus_updater/README.md

 OmnibusUpdater
 ==============
+**This repo has been archived, if you have any questions or need this repo unarchived please email Kyle Shananfelt, Mary Panza, and Lane McLaughlin or the current Development Lead.**

 Update your omnibus!
 This cookbook can install the omnibus Chef package into your system if you are currently running